vanzaj/dacets/docs/index.rst

 It is based on ideas of software package managment (deb, rpm, pip, npm,  etc) and version control systems (git and mercurial).
-It is similar to dpm_, but with greater focus on academic research data (physics, chemistry, biology) and capture of detailed experimental conditons.
+It is similar to dpm_, but with greater focus on academic research data (physics, chemistry, biology, ...) and capture of detailed experimental conditons.

 .. _dpm: http://dpm.readthedocs.org/en/latest/